 Higher education will empower Africa to realise its voice in global development

-Professor Goski Alabi, lecturer and academic at the University of Professional Studies Ghana, and co-founder of Laweh University College; the first open university in Ghana.
-Here she shares her views on the challenges higher education faces in Ghana and her experiences as a female professor.
+In this blog, By Professor Goski Alabi, Co-founder of the Laweh University College shares her views on the challenges higher education faces in Ghana and her experiences as a female professor.

 Despite a lack of understanding of distance learning, Ghana is opening up to the realisation that technology-mediated education is one that will open up education to new audiences across the continent.